Why You Should Move to Dumbo, Brooklyn

 • KISI – cloud-based access control and security platform

-• andros – Healthcare provider network management solution
+• Andros – Healthcare provider network management solution

 Nowadays, rents aren’t so cheap, but many companies continue to open up shop in the area as more and more people move further into Brooklyn.
-Many companies are also offering a hybrid or remote arrangement for their employees so you can pop over to a co-working space instead of going into an office or hanging out in Brooklyn Bridge Park while taking your meeting.
-Of course, if you can’t find a job in DUMBO there are plenty of opportunities in Manhattan.
+Many companies are also offering a hybrid or remote arrangement for their employees, so you can pop over to a co-working space instead of going into an office or hanging out in Brooklyn Bridge Park while taking your meeting.
+Of course, if you can’t find a job in DUMBO, there are plenty of opportunities in Manhattan.

 Family Friendly

 If you can afford DUMBO, it’s one of the best places to raise a family.
 Despite its proximity to Manhattan and the fact that it’s a tourist destination, it still manages to offer a quiet and small-town vibe.
-It also is home to a few excellent schools for younger children including PS 307, which is a STEM school, and DUMBO GAN for preschool.
+It is also home to a few excellent schools for younger children, including PS 307, which is a STEM school, and DUMBO GAN for preschool.

 Of course, it’s not just about the schools.
-DUMBO also offers a variety of family-friendly activities such as:
+DUMBO also offers a variety of family-friendly activities, such as:

-• Several playgrounds including the Pirate Ship Playground, Pier 1 Playground, and Main Street Playground
+• Several playgrounds, including the Pirate Ship Playground, Pier 1 Playground, and Main Street Playground

 • Brooklyn Bridge Park Education Center